pyinstaller/pyinstaller/doc/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Note::
-    The feature was only tested on Windows and Linux.
-On macOS it depends on the
-    installation of Python and Tcl/Tk, because the system installation of
-    Tcl/Tk is not bundled by PyInstaller.
-If PyInstaller is able to pack the
-    Tcl/Tk binaries, this feature *should* work on macOS too.
-Please follow
-    PyInstaller Issue :issue:`4354`.
+    This feature is incompatible with macOS.
+In the current design, the
+    splash screen operates in a secondary thread, which is disallowed by
+    the Tcl/Tk (or rather, the underlying GUI toolkit) on macOS.

 Some applications may require a splash screen as soon as the application
 (bootloader) has been started, because especially in onefile mode large